desgon123/Proteomic-ADdataset/README.md

 Motivation

-This project was developed to build expertise in proteomic datasets demonstrate the ability to combine heterogeneous biological datasets.
+This project was developed to build expertise in proteomic datasets and demonstrate the ability to combine heterogeneous biological datasets.